muggy8/improbable/from-me-to-me/ov0N9MnO.md

 The giant rips in the flesh of his arms was right next to me in clear view.

-If the blood on his wounds weren't dry, I'm dure my light hunting armor would be stained by it now.
+If the blood on his wounds weren't dry, I'm sure my light hunting armor would be stained by it now.

 Just looking at the injury hurts.